speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/MM.md

 \columnbreak

 ## Ysalamir
 Ysalamiri are furry, lizard-like tree-dwellers about 2 feet long native to the planet Myrkr, most known for their ability to repel the Force by creating a Force-neutral bubble.
 This ability evolved in response to predation by the Force-sensitive vornskrs.
-Many ysalamiri grouped together can expand their Force-neutral bubble by varying distances – sometimes by miles.
+Many ysalamiri grouped together can expand their Force-neutral bubble by varying distances ï¿½ sometimes by miles.

 <div style='margin-top:406px'></div>